-External Resources are funds awarded by an organization other than Lewis & Clark and include scholarships awarded by high schools, religious, civic, or other organizations, state and federally funded scholarships or grants not listed in this guide, or tuition benefits received from an employer.
-Students must notify the Office of Financial Aid of any external resource(s) they will receive in a given academic year regardless of the amount using the 2018-19 External Resources Form located at www.lclark.edu/offices/financial_aid/forms.
+External Resources are funds awarded by an organization other than Lewis & Clark and include scholarships awarded by religious, civic, or other organizations, state and federally funded scholarships or grants not listed in this guide, or tuition benefits received from an employer.
+Students must notify the Office of Financial Aid of any external resource(s) they will receive in a given academic year regardless of the amount.
+Notification can be made by submitting a copy of the scholarship letter or using the Report/View Outside Awards section of your Self-Service account.